ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 <h2 id="build-profiles">Build profiles</h2>

-Arm Mbed OS 5 supports three primary build profiles: *develop*, *debug* and *release*.
-The Online Compiler uses the *develop* profile.
-When building from Arm Mbed CLI, you can select a profile by adding the `--profile <profile>` flag.
-You can specify custom user-defined profiles by giving the path to the profile.
+Arm Mbed OS 5 pre-defines three build configurations which is basically a collection of toolchain flags used during build, and we call them `build profile`.
+These are *develop*, *debug* and *release*.
+The Online Compiler uses the *develop*.
+When building from Arm Mbed CLI, you can select the build configuration by adding the `--profile <`**build profile** `name>` flag.
+You can also specify custom/user-defined configurations by giving the path to the JSON file defining the build configuration.

-### Develop profile
+### Develop

 - Small and fast code.
 - Full error information.
 For example, asserts have file name and line number.